1024pix/pix-bot/README.md

 # Pix Bot (ex-SAM)

-Pix Bot is this smart person who thinks of turning off the light when leaving the office and turning on the coffee machine when arriving in the morning.

-Pix Bot is this eco-responsible application that preserves resources (yours 💰 and those of the planet 🌍) while ensuring comfortable activity for the team.
+## Goals
 Pix Bot helps developers and teams who host their applications on [Scalingo](https://scalingo.com) to manage them pragmatically and economically.

-Services provided by Pix Bot:
+It offers the following services:
+- create a Review App;
-- shut down Review Apps, at the time you want, every day of the week
+- shut down and restart Review Apps, at the time you want, every day of the week;
-- re-start stopped Review Apps, when you want, every day of the week
-- deploy a specific release into production via secured API
+- deploy a specific release into production via a secured API;
-- deploy a specific release into production via a Slack command or shortcut
+- deploy a specific release into production via a Slack command or shortcut;
+- call external service after a deployment (CDN invalidation).

 Pix Bot is deployed into two apps:
 - Pix Bot Build: contains the commands for the development tools
 - Pix Bot Run: contains the commands related to the releases

-## Getting started

-### Run locally
+## Run locally

 *1/* Get the sources